wileong/panama_papers_analysis/README.md

 # panama_papers_analysis

-.ipynb files can now be rendered on GitHub.
+.ipynb (Jupyter Notebook) files can now be rendered on GitHub.